apache/allura/Allura/docs/migration.rst

 be set to Nobody/Anonymous.

-It oftentimes not possible or plausible to ensure that all submitting users have account on SourceForge, but it is usually more important to make sure that assigned-to users do have.
-Assigned-to users are usually more closed set, like members of your project, so it's good idea to ask them to register SF.net account before performing import.
+It oftentimes not possible or plausible to ensure that all submitting users have account on the forge, but it is usually more important to make sure that assigned-to users do.
+Assigned-to users are usually a smaller set, like members of your project, so it's good idea to ask them to register an account before performing import.

-Another common issue is that username in original tracker and in SF.net do not match.
-Import service provides ability to specify user mapping to overcome this.
+Another common issue is that username in original tracker and in the forge do not match.
+The import service provides the ability to specify user mapping to overcome this.
-For example, you can specify that user "john" as appearing in JSON should be translated to "john2" in SF.net.
+For example, you can specify that user "john" as appearing in JSON should be translated to "john2" in the forge.
 Mapping should be prepared in the form of JSON dictionary, e.g. ``{"john": "john2"}``.

 Other issue is extra ticket fields appearing in the original tracker.
 Allura